- Editing invokes a separate dedicated diagram editor in which to define/change the worklow logic

 - New or Cloned Workflows always start life with a default draft diagram and no published diagram

-- When you do not have a lock, it is usually possible to view the workflow diagram instead, readonly.
+- When you do not have a lock, you can view the workflow diagram in read only mode.

 The "Edit" Command